Tuesday, July 10, 2018

 One mind with the audience

 To speak of modes of listening is therefore not about 'imposing' your 'own' mode of listening onto others, or being normative in the usage of power (effectively asking others to hear the way you do).
 On the contrary, talking about modes of listening requires one to able to be ego-free and to see reality from the intersubjective perspective–from the conditioned origination of the dharmadhātu and the non-obstruction of phenomena.
+It is about caring for others rather than controlling others.
 Since we are not Mañjuśrī, our only tools for "real communication", as Stockfelt calls it, are culturally conditioned modes of listening.

 It is people who deny that there are any shared modes of listening at all that are the true egoists, despite claiming not to be so by 'not wanting to impose' anything on anyone else.
 Such individualists do not want to make any claims about how their music is perceived by others.
+While they think they give up control, they only give up caring.
 They make only music for themselves and can not say anything about how other people perceive it.
 They come across as being uninterested in communicating or helping others with their art.
 As an answer to the question of whether he thinks about the audience or not, the composer Michael Pisaro gives a modern cynical answer that such thinking only leads "to market research and commercial music, ultimately" (Pisaro & Dougherty, 2018).
 Individualists subscribe to a view of people as isolated islands that only perceive their own realities, but in reality, we are all equally unestablished and codependent.

 "...musical experience is neither "inner", of the "soul" or "spirit", or absolutely individual.
 Rather the reverse, for pieces do not throw listeners into inwardness, but rather open them out to a nonconceptual world which, whilst registered individually, is also collective.
 So, rather than having individual control over music, we offer ourselves up to musical experience within the freedom of a collective style.
 This idea is in accord with Kant's grounding of aesthetic judgement in universal subjective validity, though, and this is most important, with "universal" substituted."
 (2015, 163)